brnkrygs/hope-ost-todos/README.md

 We developed some <a href="https://ost.mybalsamiq.com/projects/glsecdomaindrivendesignapp/grid" target="_blank">wireframes</a> that describe the functionality of this simple but very extensible sample.

+Manually forked from [ostusa](https://github.com/ostusa/ost-todos) for presentation at Hope College.

 Running
 -------
 Running OST Todos is a snap.